jage92/xbow4x/README.md

 - message_mode: Allows the IMU to publish the data continuously or pooling.
 To pool data see the services.
     - P: Polling mode.
 If continuous mode is active, stops it and activates polling mode.
 The G command is used to poll packets.
     - C: Continuous mode.
 Returns data packets at a frequency of 60 Hz.
+- euler: Creates the /euler topic to publis euler angles in degrees.
+Only available in angle mode.

 The file imu_params.yaml contains different interesting matrices.
 The covariance matrices are calculated by obtaining data with the IMU immobile.
 - tf_translation: translation vector of the IMU reference frame with respect to the ENU frame called world